Hummus: Regional preparations

 As an appetizer and dip, diners scoop hummus with flatbread, such as pita.
 It is also served as part of a meze or as an accompaniment to falafel, grilled chicken, fish, or eggplant.

 Hummus is a common dip in Egypt where it is eaten with pita, and frequently flavored with cumin or other spices.

 In the Levant, hummus has long been a staple food, often served as a warm dish, with bread for breakfast, lunch or dinner.
 All of the ingredients in hummus are easily found in gardens, farms and markets, thus adding to the availability and popularity of the dish.
 Hummus is usually garnished with olive oil, "nana" mint leaves, paprika, and parsley.

 Hummus is a common part of everyday meals in Israel.
 It is made from ingredients that, following Kashrut (Jewish dietary laws), can be combined with both meat and dairy meals.
 Chickpea dishes have long been part of the cuisine of Jews who lived in the Middle East and Northern Africa.
 The many Mizrahi Jewish immigrants from these countries brought their own unique variations, such as hummus with fried eggplant and boiled eggs prepared by Iraqi Jews.
 Israeli versions use large amounts of tahini for a creamier texture.

-One author calls hummus, "One of the most popular and best-known of all Syrian dishes" and a "must on any mezzeh table."
+One author calls hummus "one of the most popular and best-known of all Syrian dishes" and a "must on any mezzeh table".
 Syrian and Lebanese in Canada's Arab diaspora prepare and consume hummus along with other dishes like falafel, kibbeh and tabbouleh, even among the third- and fourth-generation offspring of the original immigrants.

 In Cyprus, hummus is part of the local cuisine in both Turkish Cypriot and Greek Cypriot communities where it is called "humoi" (χούμοι).
 In the United Kingdom, hummus was popularized by Greek Cypriot caterers, sometimes leading to a perception of it being a Greek food.

 In Turkey, hummus is considered a meze.

 In France, in the region of Provence, there is a dish called poichichade that resembles hummus.

 In the United States and Europe, hummus is commercially available in numerous traditional and non-traditional varieties, such as beet or chocolate.

 Nutrition

-Chickpeas, the main ingredient of conventional hummus, have appreciable amounts of dietary fiber, protein, vitamin B6, manganese and other nutrients.

-As hummus recipes vary, so does nutritional content, depending primarily on the relative proportions of chickpeas, tahini, and water.
-Hummus provides roughly 170 calories for 100 grams, and is a good to excellent (more than 10% of the Daily Value) source of dietary fiber, vitamin B6, and several dietary minerals.
+Commercial hummus is 59% water, 15% carbohydrates, 7% protein, and 16% fat (table).
+In a reference amount of 100 g, commercial hummus supplies 243 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of copper (39% DV), manganese (45% DV), and selenium (29% DV, table).
+Hummus is a moderate source (10–20% DV) of thiamine, vitamin E, vitamin K, and several dietary minerals (table).